vikings-004/prompt-engineering-portfolio/Mayuresh_Churi_PromptEngineering.md

 Explain neural networks using a football analogy and a video game analogy.

-Use short paragraphs, simple words, and end with three quiz questions.
+Use short paragraphs and simple words.
 ```

 #### Final Output